 John left the group in 1986, and it essentially disbanded for a year or two.
 Glenn rejoined the group in 1987 and various lineups of the group recorded a few more albums.

 According to Stephen, in 1988, the current lineup formed a parent company to control the name and trademark for the Little River Band.
 They set up ownership split equally between the five remaining members.
 By 1997, all the other members of the group had left and Stephen became the sole owner of the company.
 Stephen formed a touring group that used the Little River Band’s name.

 In 1982, original members Glenn, Beeb Birtles, and Graeham Goble began touring as The Original Little River Band and The Voices of Little River Band.
 Stephen successfully sued them to stop their use of the band’s name.

 The original members later sued to stop the touring band from using their original music and likenesses to advertise their shows, and Stephen responded by having the touring band re-record the original hits.

 The group currently appearing as the Little River Band has no original members from the group and doesn’t even have a single person from Australia.
-One of the musicians responsible for their hits in 1976-1978 reasonably refers to that group as a “tribute band.”
+One musician responsible for their hits in 1976-1978 reasonably refers to that group as a “tribute band.”

-Glenn scheduled a performance for March 2020 but had to delay the event due to the covid-19 virus outbreak.
+Glenn scheduled a performance for March 2020 but had to delay the event because of the covid-19 virus outbreak.